 Delhi High Court on July 26, 2019, dismissed a public interest litigation seeking a direction to the Centre and the Delhi government to accord 'Vande Mataram' the status of national anthem.

 A Division Bench comprising of Chief Justice D.N.
-Patel

-said that it finds no reason to entertain this petition while exercising its powers under Article 226 of the Constitution of India.
+Patel and Justice C. Harishankar said that it finds no reason to entertain this petition while exercising its powers under Article 226 of the Constitution of India.

-.The petition filed by advocate Ashwini Upadhyay sought a direction to frame a national policy to promote 'Jana Gana Mana' and 'Vande Mataram' and ensure that it is sung in schools every day.
+The petition filed by advocate Ashwini Upadhyay sought a direction to frame a national policy to promote 'Jana Gana Mana' and 'Vande Mataram' and ensure that it is sung in schools every day.